-“Let’s go”, she said to herself and ran through the inferno that was once a highway.
+“Let’s go.”
+Ragna said to herself and started to move.
+In front of her raged an inferno across the highway.
 Wrecked cars and destroyed tanks decorated the asphalt, serving as food for the wildfire.
 It embraced the highway and painted the night sky in embers.
-A red carpet pointed to the skyscraper-saturated skyline of Veil, welcomed her and told the city whose grand moment this would be.
+A red carpet that pointed at the skyscraper-saturated skyline of Veil.
+It welcomed her and announced to the city that this would be her moment.

 Washing away the sweat pearls from her forehead, Ragna complimented the scorching heat.
 Her skin felt dry.
 But that wouldn’t stop her.
 It was time for the hero to arrive at the scene.